Shopify/kubeaudit/README.md

   capabilities:
     # add capabilities needed to the add list, so kubeaudit won't report errors
     allowAddList: ['AUDIT_WRITE', 'CHOWN']
+  deprecatedapis:
+    # If no versions are specified and the'deprecatedapis' auditor is enabled, WARN
+    # results will be genereted for the resources defined with a deprecated API.
+    currentVersion: '1.22'
+    targetedVersion: '1.25'
   image:
     # If no image is specified and the 'image' auditor is enabled, WARN results
     # will be generated for containers which use an image without a tag